 Unprotected Sexual Activity

 Engaging in sex without using condoms significantly increases the risk of HPV transmission.
-Although condoms provide a measure of protection, they do not fully eliminate the risk.
+Although condoms provide a measure of protection, they do not fully eliminate the risk of transmitting genital warts.

 Multiple Sexual Partners

 Having multiple sexual partners increases your chances of being exposed to HPV.
-The more partners you have, the higher the risk of coming into contact with someone who has the virus.
+The more partners you have, the higher the risk of coming into contact with someone who has the virus, which might be a strain that causes genital warts.

 Weakened Immune System